anonymous24x7/SARA/README.md

 Please use this Tool at your own risk !!

-I am not reponsible for any destruction or damage caused by hte TOOL.
+I am not reponsible for any destruction or damage caused by the TOOL.